Li Shifeng

 Li Shifeng (李诗沣 (Lǐ Shīfēng); born 9 January 2000) is a Chinese badminton player.
-He is a gold medallist in the men's singles at the 2022 Asian Games and won 1 All England title.
-He was part of the winning Chinese team at the 2021, 2023 Sudirman Cup, 2025 Sudirman Cup; 2022 Asian Games, and also at the 2024 Thomas Cup.
+He is a gold medallist in the men's singles at the 2022 Asian Games.
+He was part of the winning Chinese team at the 2021, 2023, and 2025 Sudirman Cup; 2022 Asian Games, and also at the 2024 and 2026 Thomas Cup.
 Li reached a career high as world number 3 in the BWF World rankings on 31 October 2023.
-Li is the 2018 Olympic Youth boy's singles gold medallist competing at the 2018 Summer Youth Olympics in Buenos Aires, Argentina.
+Li is the 2018 Olympic Youth boys' singles gold medallist competing at the 2018 Summer Youth Olympics in Buenos Aires, Argentina.

 He was part of the Chinese junior team that won the gold medals at the 2017, 2018 World Junior Championships, and 2018 Asian Junior Championships.

 Early life

 Li began playing badminton at the age of 6 with support from his father.
 Li then practiced in the Jiangxi team when he was in the elementary school.
 When Li was 12, he visited Fuzhou's Bayi team, eventually joining and training with them.
 He subsequently finished as a runner up at a national competition.
 At the age of 14, he participated in the National youth team training centre in Shenyang and entered the National second team in 2017.

 From a young age, he was noted to display exceptional skill and determination on court, quickly rising through the ranks in China's competitive youth badminton scene, emerging as one of China's brightest badminton talents at the time.
 Whilst growing up and training, he stated that both Lin Dan and Lee Chong Wei were his idols whilst expressing deep admiration for Japan's Kento Momota.
 Li said that he had a desire to incorporate their playing styles into his gameplay.